Soop (service): Controversy

 There have been many social problems with Afreeca TV such as offers for sexual favors and abasement of disabled individuals.
 Many broadcasters were involved in these incidents, and they were punished by managers of Afreeca TV by suspension of their IDs.
 Due to such problems, mass media in South Korea have shown concern about the effects of personal broadcasting platforms.

 A claim was made that audience overloading has caused overpayment of fees for Internet broadcasting.
 In light of this, Korea's Clean Internet Broadcasting Council came to an agreement with Afreeca TV to reduce the payment maximum to less than 1 million won (a little less than US$900) per day by June 2008.

 Esports

 Afreeca picked up the SBENU StarCraft II team on January 23, 2016 and participated in Proleague.
 On November 21, 2016, it was announced that the team was disbanding its StarCraft II division, though it kept involvement in Starcraft up.
-They currently sponsor a professional League of Legends team, DN Freecs (formerly Afreeca Freecs and Kwangdong Freecs).
+They currently sponsor a professional League of Legends team, DN SOOPers (formerly Afreeca Freecs, Kwangdong Freecs and DN Freecs).
 The Starcraft 2 team was reformed at the start of 2020.

 Afreeca also announced on January 23, 2016 that they would be sponsoring two seasons of Brood War tournaments.
-The tournament has proved popular and is now in its 17th season as of December 2024.
+The tournament has proved popular and is now in its 21st season as of May 2026.